Country selection

 Per the FMPOS-USTTB-ECProcs, the PI must submit a final report to the CIESS/USTTB following the trial’s conclusion.

 In addition, per DecreeNo2017-0245, researchers must provide the results of the research in the form of a workshop, final report, and/or a publication.
-In addition, a copy of the final report must be provided to the EC, which it must keep for at least 10 years.
+In addition, a copy of the final report must be provided to the EC, which the committee must keep for at least 10 years.
 DecreeNo2017-0245 also states that Malian sponsors must inform the national authorities of the research results.

 As per LawNo09-059, a sponsor (also referred to as a promoter in Mali) is defined as a natural or legal person, an institution, or an organization that supports research through the initiation or financing of a clinical trial.